Residency School Program dETAILS

 Audition for the School of Nashville Ballet

-At the end of each school year students from our Residency Schools are given the opportunity to audition for full or partial scholarship into the School of Nashville Ballet.
+At the end of each school year students from our Residency Schools are given the opportunity to audition for full or partial scholarship into School of Nashville Ballet.

 School Community Building Opportunities